danielzliu/minesweeper/README.md

 # minesweeper
 The minesweeper game.
-Written in Swedish.
+Written in Python.